 Requests for application forms should be addressed to the Director of Admissions of the campus where the student plans to attend.
-The admission application can also be downloaded from the College's website at www.mgccc.edu.
+The admission application can also be electronically submitted on the College's website at www.mgccc.edu.

 The following procedures must be completed before admission to the college is granted.